betzuka/gd_winch/README.md

 ## Remote controls
 There are two remote controls,
-1. an android phone app that an operator can use when stood next to the winch, short (10 meters) range bluetooth, this is also used to configure the winch parameters above.
+1. an android phone app that an operator can use when stood next to the winch operating on short (10 meters) range bluetooth, this is also used to configure the winch parameters above.
-2. a long range radio remote control running on 869MHz strapped to the pilots hand
+2. a long range radio remote control running on 869MHz Lora modulation strapped to the pilots hand.

 At least one controller needs to be used to operate the winch but it is also ok to use both simultaneously (e.g. pilot in charge with operator override)